ace-subido/Mango/readme.md

 Sample Code
 --------
-Suppose we want to access a collection of documents for a "User" class.
+Suppose we want to access a collection of documents for a "Person" class.
 First we place our connection string in our web.config.

     <connectionStrings>
        <add name="MangoDBTest" connectionString="mongodb://localhost/MangoTest" />